bizzycola/bkrecomp-coop/README.md

 It's based both on the BK mod template, and also the [LT-Schmiddy MM Recomp Mod Template](https://github.com/LT-Schmiddy/SchmiddysMMRecompModTemplate) from which I borrowed all the python build tools.

 ## Status
-At the moment, the mod has a functioning server with lobbies, and it syncs collected jiggies.
+Here's what (should) sync so far:

-Puppets are work in progress.
+ * Puppets mostly work (anims a bit jank)
+ * Jiggies

-Note syncing works, but is dependent on [this](https://github.com/BanjoRecomp/BanjoRecomp/pull/241) PR on the recomp project being merged.
+ * Note syncing works, but is dependent on [this](https://github.com/BanjoRecomp/BanjoRecomp/pull/241) PR on the recomp project being merged.
+ * Mumbo tokens
+ * Empty honeycombs
+ * Opened levels

+Includes a playerlist UI.
+You can click players to teleport to them.

+There's also a console you can open with tilde which has some debugging commands.

 ## Server
 The Rust server for the mod is also included in this repo under the `server/` directory.